Wondering which pine trees are the best varieties to pick for your Christmas tree this year?

 The needle sets are among the shortest in the pine tree category, but extremely strong.
 They can hold heavy ornaments with ease.
 One additional advantage of the Blue Spruce is that it holds it’s needles extremely well, even when under watered.

-A Tree For Allergy Sufferers – How To Select The Best Christmas Tree Varieties
+#5 A Tree For Allergy Sufferers – The 5 Best Pine Trees To Pick For Christmas Trees

 Do you have someone who suffers from tree or sap allergies?
 Then the Leyland Cypress tree just might be the answer!
 The variety produces no sap, which makes it one of the best cut Christmas trees for those with allergies.